Logo

 Trevor Francis was dismissed as manager a year later after Wednesday finished 13th in the Premiership.

-In February 1992, Trevor Francis brought former French international Eric Cantona back from the wilderness by inviting him for a trial at Sheffield Wednesday.
+In February 1992, Trevor Francis brought former French international Eric Cantona back from a poor discipline enforced hiatus in his career by inviting him for a trial at Sheffield Wednesday.

-Trevor Francis had a spell in charge of Crystal Palace, from November 2001 to April 2003.
+Trevor Francis was manager of Crystal Palace from November 2001 to April 2003.

 On 13 April 2012, Trevor Francis was reported to be recovering in hospital from a suspected heart attack.